insight-platform/Savant/PREPARE_RELEASE.md

 - `savant_ver` is the Savant version in the form X.Y.Z, .Z component is optional
 - `ds_ver` is the Deepstream version in the form M.N.K, .K component is optional

-This will create a local git branch named `releases/vX.Y.Z` with the X.Y.Z Savant version fixed in the samples Dockerfiles, samples docker-compose files and the `savant/VERSION` file.
+The script creates a local git branch named `releases/vX.Y.Z` with the X.Y.Z Savant version fixed in the samples Dockerfiles, samples docker-compose files and the `savant/VERSION` file.

 The branch can be pushed to remote